 Tapping into Lead Service Line Funding Opportunities

-Replacing a single lead service line (LSL) typically costs between $5,000-10,000 for both the public and private side.
-Costs quickly escalate when including other aspects of LSL replacement programs like distributing filters, implementing corrosion control, and community outreach.
+Lead service line (LSL) replacement costs quickly escalate when including other aspects of replacement programs like distributing filters, implementing corrosion control, and community outreach.
 Removing LSLs requires a strategic combination of private, federal, and local funding sources—especially because many public funds cannot be used to offset costs on the private side of the service line depending on what state your utility is in.

 Below are some key funding and financing resources to help get you started.